c-argus/kids-in-the-kitchen/README.md

 * The Our Groups Section
   - The Our Groups section provides a detailed description of what you can expect of each class for the three different age groups.
-  - It also informs the parents that some kids will need parental supervision during the classes.
+  - It also informs the users that some kids will need parental supervision during the classes.
 This should encourage kids and parents to spend some fun time toghether.

 ![Our Groups Section Home Page](assets/images/groups.PNG)